|Title:||Head Athletic Trainer|

 He and his wife, Michelle, reside in Buena Vista with their four children.

 Paul Tobias is an the athletic trainer for football, men's basketball, wrestling and baseball at Southern Virginia University.
-He is also an assistant wrestling coach and adjunct instructor of physical education.
+He is also an adjunct instructor of physical education.

 Tobias came to Southern Virginia in 2004 from Campbell University where he worked closely as student athletic trainer with men's soccer, men's basketball and softball.
 He was also a member of Campbell’s wrestling team in 1998 before serving a two-year mission for The Church of Jesus Christ of Latter-day Saints in Paraguay.